Lecturer in Law

 Atticus Finch & Karon Monaghan

 My legal hero is fictional; Atticus Finch from the novel To Kill a Mockingbird.
 It was the book I read in my childhood, which first got me interested in law and issues of discrimination.
-My real life lawyer hero is Karon Monaghan QC who speaks every year at the TUC Discrimination Conference; not just for her work in discrimination law but also for her role in the case of R (on the application of UNISON (Appellant) v Lord Chancellor (Respondent) 2017 which is such an important case on access to justice and the rule of law.
+My real life lawyer hero is Karon Monaghan QC.
+She is a very approachable barrister who has been incredibly infulential in the area of discrimination law.
+She also acted for Unison in the case of R (on the application of UNISON (Appellant) v Lord Chancellor (Respondent) which is such an important case for access to justice and the rule of law.